walmartlabs/linearroad/GENERATEDATA.md

 ## Notes
 2016-03-07: Initially a few cleansing and combination scripts were rewritten in C which yielded tremendous speed benefits.
 Run-time for most required steps were halved or reduced to a third of the original time.
 Then, the scripts were rewritten in Java (8u73) and surprisingly the performance was even faster.
 All the scripts were rewritten in Java.
 Now a 250 expressway data set can be combined, modified, and completely prepped in less than 24 hours, potentially 12 hours.
 A database is no longer necessary.
 Generation of raw data files also no longer requires a database.
 Details, scripts, and usage follow below.

-For the creation of re-entrant cars, using the previous v.1 of our scripts method--which was still faster than going to a database--took ~30+ hours to create ~200K replacements from a set of ~780K "carsandtimes" for a 50 expressway dataset.
+For the creation of re-entrant cars, using the previous 0.1 version of our scripts, which was still faster than going to a database, took ~30+ hours to create ~200K replacements from a set of ~780K "carsandtimes" for a 50 expressway dataset.
 The newest method will produce the same number of replacements from the same ~780K cars in seconds.

 Making the same logic changes to the original Python code would have yielded orders of magnitude benefits in run-times as well.
-The Java version will be a constant factor faster, ~2 to 3.
+The Java version will likely still be a constant factor faster, ~2 to 3, than the Python version.

 Java src can be found in the Java directory.
-The Java code was written using IntelliJ 15, Community Edition, which supports a very nice vi mode.
+The Java code was written using IntelliJ 15, Community Edition.
+The original Python src was written in VI.

-To create the datafiles first download the data generator from http://www.cs.brandeis.edu/~linearroad/tools.html.
+To create the datafiles first download the data generator from http://www.cs.brandeis.edu/~linearroad/tools.html and follow the instructions below.

 ### Using the original generator
 To get the original generator working on CentOS6.5/6, or other modern 64-bit Linux distribution, a 32-bit compatibility pack must be installed.
 If an older, 32-bit version of Linux is available (i.e. 32-bit CentOS 4.8) that works as well.
-Or, you could try rewriting and recompiling the mitsim program into a 64-bit version.
+Or, one could try rewriting and recompiling the original mitsim program into a 64-bit version.

-Both a 64-bit OS (CentOS in Azure) with the 32-bit compatibility pack installed and a 32-bit CentOS 4.8 instance on a local lab machine were both successful.
+Tests on a 64-bit OS (CentOS in Azure) with the 32-bit compatibility pack installed and a 32-bit CentOS 4.8 instance on a local lab machine were both successful.

-The general steps for Centos 6.5/6 follow:
+The general steps for a 64-bit Centos 6.5/6 follow:

 Download the original tools and unpack into an arbitrary directory: